stepanstipl/kore/doc/getting-started.md

 ### Demo

-To run a demo of the hub simply type: `make demo` in the base of the repo.
+To run a demo of the kore simply type: `make demo` in the base of the repo.
 If you want to ensure this is a fresh install use `make clean`

 ### Auth